Skip to main content

 GLA Housing and Land has published a best practice guidance document to support landlords and managing agents in responding to leaseholder requests for External Wall System 1 (EWS1) forms.

-The EWS1 best practice guidance is intended to improve and standardise approaches to EWS1 across the London housing sector.
+This EWS1 guidance is intended to improve and standardise approaches to EWS1 across the London housing sector.
 It is expected to act as a critical point of reference for social landlords, private landlords, and managing agents to adequately support leaseholders in need of an EWS1 certificate to complete mortgage, lease and staircasing negotiations.

 Cladding remediation funding programmes